Saturday's game is presented by Navy Mutual.

 2014 Navy-Colgate MLax

-Last season, Wellner helped orchestrate a defensive unit that was one of the best in the country.
+In 2016, Wellner helped orchestrate a defensive unit that was one of the best in the country.
 Ranked #2 nationally in scoring defense, the Mids held their opponents to 7.38 goals per game.
 It’s the ninth time Navy has finished among the top five since 2000 and its best finish since leading the country with its 5.47 average in 2006.
 The 7.38 average was Navy’s lowest since 2008 when it gave up 6.50 goals per game.
 Navy (16 gms), Monmouth (14 gms) and Detroit (12 gms) allowed the fewest goals in the country last spring with just 118.
-The Mids gave up double-digit goals in six of its 16 games in 2016, while they have held 15 of their last 29 opponents to scoring droughts of 20 minutes or more.
+The Mids gave up double-digit goals in six of its 16 games in 2016.

 Anchoring the defensive unit were 2016 Goalkeeper of the Year John Connors, Second-Team All-American and two-time Patriot League Defensive Player of the Year Chris Fennell and Third-Team All-American long pole Matt Rees.
 Connors finished #2 nationally in goals-against average (7.25), the lowest GAA by a Navy player since 2007 when Colin Finnegan stood third nationally with a 6.46 GAA.
 It’s the highest a Navy player has finished in the rankings since Matt Russell led the nation with a 5.45 GAA in 2006.
 Connors also owned the nation’s ninth-best save percentage (56.8).
 It’s the highest finish by a Navy keeper since 2010 when RJ Wickham posted the fifth-best average (59.3).